 - First serial rights only — no reprints.
 We request an exclusive license for six months after our publication date and then a non-exclusive license thereafter.
 This provision is negotiable depending on what you've got brewing.

 - Accepted creators receive a courtesy copy, a coupon code to order additional issues at cost, and verifiable publication credit on our website.
 We may publish your piece online as an example for that issue, but we will obtain your consent first (which you are welcome to withhold).

 - We accept simultaneous but not multiple submissions.
 Please let us know if you withdraw a piece that's been accepted elsewhere and know we're cheering for your success.

 - We aim to turn around submissions within a fortnight provided we receive them during one of our established reading windows, although at certain points of the year this has spread to six weeks owing to readers' other commitments.
 Some submissions may be kept for "second read" after the reading window closes; we'll notify you if this is the case.
 On occasion, we are super up-to-speed; if we decline a piece within a day or two of submission, please do not assume you suck.
 Instead, assume we're uncharacteristically efficient at the moment.

 - Prose must conform to The Chicago Manual of Style.
 We therefore use the serial comma and we offset dialogue with double quote marks.
 Copy that does not follow Chicago standards is likely to be rejected.
 This means that creative use of typographic changes, including typeface variations, will not work to your advantage for approvals.

 - We do not provide content warnings.

 - We assess a $3 reading fee.
 If you reside within our core geographic market (WI, IL, IN, MI, OH, PA, NY, Ont.) then we waive the reading fee.
-We only accept submissions from people residing in the United States, Canada, or any Commonwealth Realm.
+We only accept submissions from people residing in the United States, Canada, or any other Commonwealth Realm.